Yoshikaze Masatsugu: Retirement from sumo

 In February 2013 Yoshikaze acquired the Nakamura toshiyori kabu or elder stock from the former Fujizakura, indicating that he intended to stay in sumo as a coach upon his retirement.
 On the fifth day of the September 2019 tournament, with his continuing absence making demotion to the makushita division certain, he submitted his retirement papers to the Japan Sumo Association.
 It was reported in October 2019 that his career-ending knee injury was caused by a canyoning accident in his native Saiki, and that as he was unable to reach an amicable settlement with his hometown, he was suing Saiki for damages as he regarded the canyoning as a PR event for the town.
 In January 2022 it was announced that due to the imminent closure of Oguruma stable he would be transferring to the Nishonoseki stable.

-His danpatsu-shiki, or official retirement ceremony, was held on 5 February 2022.
+Yoshikaze's danpatsu-shiki, or official retirement ceremony, was held on 5 February 2022.
 Around 250 people took part in the hair-cutting ceremony, including fellow Nippon Sport Science University graduates Hokutofuji and Myōgiryū, Ikazuchi oyakata (the former Kakizoe, also from Ōita Prefecture), Nishonoseki oyakata (former yokozuna Kisenosato) and Oshiogawa oyakata (former stablemate Takekaze).

+After the May 2024 tournament, the Sumo Association granted the request of Yoshikaze to branch off from Nishonoseki stable for the purposes of creating his own stable.
+Wrestlers transferring to the new Nakamura stable included then-maegashira Tomokaze as well as Kayō, who had just been promoted to the second-highest jūryō division.